Linaro/website/_posts/current/blog/2020-05-07-linaro-engineering-highlights-april-2020-new-version-2.md

 Kevin Townsend, LITE Senior Engineer, completed certification of the TF-M integration with Zephyr.
 This effort was featured on the PSA Certified website in the Partner [showcase](https://www.psacertified.org/partner-showcase/).

-{% include image.html path="/assets/images/content/LITE col.svg" class="small-inline left" alt="LITE col.svg" %}
+{% include image.html path="/assets/images/content/lite.jpg" class="small-inline left" alt="lite.jpg" %}

 With the latest updates in TF-M and PSA, Kevin is working on a recertification with a Linaro Member board.
 We will post the news when that recertification is completed.